Force over Distance: Chapter 21

 //You should rate?
 What does that mean?//

-//I mean I should fucking rate on whatever metric it’s using.
-This ship should be able to sense my presence and respond to at least some degree.
+//I mean I should fuckin’ rate on whatever metric it’s using.
+This ship should be able to sense my presence and respond.
 It’s been gutted.//

-//Meaning it’s got minimal life support, shields, but not much else?//
+//Meaning it’s got minimal life support and shields, but not much else?//

 //That’s my strong impression, yes.//

-When they reached the equivalent of the control interface room on the seed ship, Young’s team broke apart after a flurry of whispered, self-assigned tasks.
-Eli pulled a hard drive and adaptor out of the pocket of his sweatshirt and started trying to coax powered down consoles to life.
-Chloe pulled a panel off the base of a console and started digging through dead circuitry, looking for a solid-state backup of the ship’s logs.
+When they reached the equivalent of the seed ship’s control interface room, Young’s team broke apart in a flurry of self-assigned tasks.
+Eli pulled a hard drive and adaptor out of his sweatshirt and began coaxing powered-down monitors to life.
+Chloe pulled a panel off the base of a console and dug through dead circuitry, searching for a solid-state backup of the ship’s logs.

 //You gonna glare it into submission?//